 If so, you will need to update those references when the website switches to the new developer username, and then again when you switch back to the original username.
 If not, your site will not function properly.

-- First, create a new user on the server for the developer.
+- Create a new user on the server for the developer.

 - Adjust your website to use this new username.
 Make sure you select the option to copy files to the new user.

-- Once the website is functioning under the new username, you can share the new credentials with your website developer.
+- When the website is functioning under the new username, share the new credentials with your website developer.

 - When the website developer is finished with their work, change the username back to your original username.
 This ensures only you have access again to your site.

-- Finally, delete the user you created for the developer.
+- Delete the user you created for the developer.

 A developer may also need access to the database your website uses.
 You should always create a new database user for the developer.